Ada-Developers-Academy/daily-curriculum/week18/thursday/capstone.md

-# Ada Developers Academy App Challenge Submission Guidelines
-**Deadline**: April 23rd, 2014 at 5pm

-In alignment with the Apps for Good App Challenge, Ada Developers Academy (Ada) has developed an App Challenge as the capstone of the Ada class.
-The Ada Developers Academy App Challenge is similar to the Apps for Good challenge, but has a heavier focus on the technical aspects of app development.
-Ada Developers Academy student teams will be required to prototype their apps in addition to creating the business plan and mockups as required in the Apps for Good App Challenge.
+# Capstone Project

+The Capstone Project is the largest undertaking you'll experience in the Ada classroom.

+Not only is it a month long, but you will be your own product owner and project manager.
+Before building your applications, you will need to create a product plan: you'll need to identify your target audience and their unmet needs.
+Then, you'll need to write a project specification to explain how you will meet those needs, including the features you intend to implement.

-### Delivery
+## Delivery
-The Ada Developers Academy App Challenge has a number of deliverables:
+The Capstone Project is due by 5pm on Thursday, April 24th.
+It consists of the following components:

-+ Completed Application, live on the web
++ Completed application, live on the web
 + Linked from the application, the following supplemental material:
-    + Market Research
-    + Problem Statement
-    + User Personas (no more than 1000 words total)
-+ Elevator Pitch Video (no more than 2 minutes long, uploaded to YouTube or Vimeo and available publicly)

-###Assignments
+    + Product plan: problem statement, user persona(s), market research
++ Project presentation, including a demo of the application and product plan (to be presented last day of class)

+## Product Plan Components

 1. **Problem Statement**
-A clear, concise statement describing the problem your app will solve
+A clear, concise statement describing the problem your app will solve.

 2. **Market Research**
-Outline the key insights from your research
-Key insight should cover: your application’s competition: what alternatives are already out there (competing apps and/or non-app solutions) and research from users on why these alternatives do not effectively address the problem
+Outline the key insights from your research.
+Key insight should cover: your application’s competition - what alternatives are already out there (competing apps and/or non-app solutions) and research from users on why these alternatives do not effectively address the problem.
-Each insight should include the following: an assumption statement, research method, insight statement and corresponding data

 3. **User Personas**
-A detailed summary of your main target user groups.
+A detailed summary of your main target user group(s).
+What are their key characteristics?
-How many are there?
-Niche audience or mass market?
-What are their key characteristics (age, lifestyle, etc.)

-4. **Elevator pitch video**
-You've just stepped into an elevator with a VIP who could potentially invest in your app.
-You have one minute on the way up to convince them: how would you sell your app?

 ## Application

 ### Overview
-Teams of 3 students will use modern technologies and practices to implement the solution to the business plan documented above into a Rails application.
-Teams will select from at least two technical requirements and at least two integrations to implement within their application.
-The team will also use the market research, user personas, and wireframes to lead the functionality development of their application.
+You may work as an individual or as a pair on your capstone project.
+To meet the technical requirements, you will need to meet all of the goals and guidelines listed below, as well as include at least two advanced features and at least two integrations within your application.

 ### Goals
-+ Create a fully functional and bug-free application that fulfills the “advanced features” and “integrations” requirements
++ Use your product plan to lead the functionality development of their application
 + Safe & secure application
-+ Host the application using a VPS such as Linode.com.
++ Host the application using a VPS such as Linode.com (no Heroku)
-+ Create a stylized design for all devices (phone, tablet, display)
++ Create a stylized, responsive design for all devices (phone, tablet, display)
 + Integrate email delivery
 + Use background jobs for any long running tasks (email, image processing, 3rd party data manipulation)
 + Use caching for slow or bulky database
 + Use performance analytics to asses and optimize site performance (average server response time < 300ms)
-+ Obtain > 90% test coverage
-+ At least a “B-“ grade using the [Code Climate](http://codeclimate.com) service

-### Guidelines
-+ Work together to plan and document their application
-+ The application should have at least 10 items of dummy-data for each concept
++ At least 10 items of dummy-data for each concept
 + Use [Pivotal Tracker](http://pivotaltracker.com) as a project management service
 + Practice TDD to lead the development process
++ Email (At least user signup)
++ Meet expectations for code quality
+    + 90% or greater test coverage
+    + B- or greater score on Code Climate
+    + No security issues
++ Configure DNS with custom domain

-### Technical Implementation
+### Integration Choices
-+ Fully-functional features as defined by the problem statement and market research
-+ At least two complex integrations, for example:
++ At least two complex integrations:
     + External API
     + OAuth
     + Workers
     + NoSql
     + CDN
     + Payment Processing

+### Advanced Feature Choices
-+ Two advanced features, for example:
++ Two advanced features:
     + SSL
     + CMS
     + Internationalization